 - Eligibility assessment & application to accelerated development pathways and authorization programs

-- Support for request, preparation and during meetings with Competent Authorities at key steps of product development: Informational meetings, Scientific Advices, pre-IND meetings
+- Support for request, preparation and participation at meetings with Competent Authorities at key steps of product development including Informational meetings, Scientific Advices, pre-IND meetings

 Learn more about our Regulatory Strategy & Submission service